After your treatment

-Some guests notice a Thai massage for a while after the session.
-We get regular questions about what is normal and what to expect in the hours and days that follow.
-The most common ones are gathered below.
+Some guests feel a Thai massage for a while after the session.
+We are often asked what is normal afterwards and what helps.
+Here are the questions we hear most.

-Many guests describe a loosened body, clearer thoughts and a sense of "having arrived" after a Thai massage.
-Others feel pleasantly tired.
-Both are typical after a more intensive session.
+Many guests describe a loosened body, a clear head and a sense of having arrived.
+Others are simply pleasantly tired.
+Both belong to a more intensive treatment.

 What about muscle soreness?

-A mild muscular after-effect in the first 24 to 48 hours is possible, especially after a first session.
-It usually fades on its own.
-If anything stays noticeably bothersome beyond that, a short message from you is helpful, so we can adjust the next appointment.
+A mild after-feeling in the muscles in the first 24 to 48 hours is possible, especially after your first time.
+It usually settles on its own.
+If something stays clearly uncomfortable beyond that, just let us know and we will adjust the next appointment.

 Water, sport, sauna?

-Drinking water after an intensive treatment tends to feel good, that's the most common feedback from guests.
-As for sport: walks or gentle movement are pleasant, intensive training right after a massage is too much for many.
-Some guests prefer to schedule sauna for another day, since the treatment itself already brings warmth and deep relaxation.
-You decide what fits for you.
+A glass of water after an intensive treatment does most people good, that is what we hear again and again.
+With sport: a walk or gentle movement feels pleasant, hard training right afterwards is too much for many.
+Some prefer to keep the sauna for another day, since the treatment already brings warmth and quiet of its own.
+What feels right for you is yours to decide.

 What if I leave feeling tense again?

-Some tension patterns need time.
-That isn't a bad sign, more an indication that a single session can't undo what has built up over weeks or months.
-For chronic themes, a series of appointments over several weeks often makes sense.
+Some tension simply needs time.
+That is not a bad sign, more a hint that a single session cannot release everything that has built up over weeks or months.
+For stubborn patterns, a series of appointments over several weeks often helps.

-That depends on you.
-With acute tension, many guests come every one to two weeks; for general care, often every four to six weeks.
-Some guests stay with an appointment every few months, simply because it does them good.
-We're happy to share a recommendation if you'd like to ask after your session.
+That is entirely up to you.
+With acute tension, many come every one to two weeks; for upkeep, often every four to six weeks.
+Some simply drop by every few months because it does them good.
+Ask us after your treatment and we will gladly suggest something.

 Which treatment next?

-If you enjoyed the Thai massage, a slightly different variant next time often opens new ground.
-Aromatic oil massage as a calmer counterpoint, hot stone massage as a warming extension, back and neck massage as a compact refresher, foot reflexology as an add-on, couples massage to share with someone.
-Feel free to talk it through with us, in person or on +49 89 926 585 60.
+If you enjoyed the Thai massage, a slightly different variant next time is often worth it: the aromatic oil massage as a calmer counterpoint, the hot stone massage as a warming addition, the back and neck massage as a compact refresher, the foot reflexology as a small extra, or the couples massage for two.
+Talk to us any time, in person or on +49 89 926 585 60.

 When should I see a doctor?